nRF24/RF24Ethernet/docs/main_page.md

 Devices like ESP32 & ESP8266 will utilize their internal IP stack (lwIP) & other devices, users need to install lwIP using the Arduino Library Manager.

 2026: RF24Ethernet now supports direct TCP/IP communicaton, without the need for a Raspberry Pi Gateway.
-Two devices running RF24Ethernet can now connect directly.
+Two or more devices running RF24Ethernet can now connect directly.

 See the releases' descriptions on
 [the library's release page](http://github.com/nRF24/RF24Ethernet/releases) for a list of